New Zealand Universities Women in Leadership Programme (NZUWiL)

 Nine women in positions of leadership at New Zealand universities have been interviewed about their experiences and perspectives on what leadership means to them.
 View the videos at Universities New Zealand's YouTube channel.

-Those interviewed are Tracy Huntleigh-Smith (University of Otago), Elizabeth Aitkin Rose (University of Auckland), Deanna Riach (Massey University), Claire Robinson (Massey University), Carol Smith (Lincoln University), Anna Brown (Massey University), Hayley Schnell and Margaret Hyland (University of Auckland), Kate McGrath (Victoria University of Wellington) and Sonia Mazey (University of Canterbury).
+Those interviewed are Tracy Huntleigh-Smith (University of Otago), Elizabeth Aitkin Rose (University of Auckland), Deanna Riach (Massey University), Claire Robinson (Massey University), Carol Smith (Lincoln University), Anna Brown (Massey University), Hayley Schnell (formerly University of Auckland) and Margaret Hyland (University of Auckland), Kate McGrath (formerly Victoria University of Wellington) and Sonia Mazey (University of Canterbury).

-Professor Candice Harris, Management, Auckland University of Technology and NZUWiL Alumni
+Professor Candice Harris, Head of Department, Management, Auckland University of Technology and NZUWiL Alumni

 Annemarie de Castro, Director Human Resources, Victoria University of Wellington